-

 He was born in Malaga, where he obtained a degree in Law focusing his studies in public international law.
 He got a diploma in international studies from the CEI, University of Barcelona.
 He became a Spanish diplomat in 1989.
 He was first posted to Liberia in 1990-1991, where the devastating civil war focused his professional interest in understanding the underpinning causes of ethnic violence.

 Since then, his political and diplomatic career has been mainly devoted to the Arab world.
-In 1991, he was part of a short mission to Libya in the context of Read more
+In 1991, he was part of a short mission to Libya in the context of establishing the Read more

 Uprisings and Interventions in the Arab World